The-Martyr/the-martyr.github.io/_pages/about.md

 I'm **Guanyu Zhou**, a 3rd year undergrad interested in artificial intelligence.

-My current research interest is in **MLLMs/LMMs/LLMs (understanding, generation and reasoning)**.
-I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems.
+My current research interests are **MLLMs/LLM (Understanding, Generation, and Reasoning)**, with a current focus on data.
+I hope to learn from MLLMs, reflect on its bottlenecks, and explore the prototype of the next generation of intelligent systems.
+I did a research internship at the NLPLab of HKUST(GZ), exploring the perceptual flaws of MLLMs.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to video understanding/action recognition.

 My ultimate goal is to build a scalable, dataset-free, continuously learning, and self-iterating intelligent system.
 Feel free to email me to discuss issues in related fields!😄